 More cautious visitors can read more about each item of embedded content before loading it.
 A placeholder appears instead of the item, with a brief description and a button to load the content:

 If the EU Privacy Law does not affect you, you may prefer to load all embedded content automatically without warning visitors first.
-This privacy feature can be disabled site-wide by Delib on request.
+This privacy feature can be enabled or disabled site-wide by Delib on request.
 However, you should check your territory's privacy and cookie regulations before doing this.

-Specifically in relation to embedding videos from YouTube:
+Other recommendations when embedding videos from YouTube:

 - We'd really recommend against enabling auto-play.
 This has implications for the user not just in terms of cookie storage, but also their data usage.